UniversalDependencies/docs/_qpm/dep/aux_.md

 aux (so, predávali)
 ~~~

-In accordance to the above mentioned, in Pomak annotating, som has been marked under the labels AUX / aux and not as VERB, even though it might be the only verbal form of a clause;
+In accordance to the above mentioned, in the Pomak treebanak, *som* has been assigned the PoS [AUX]() and the dependency [aux](), therefore it has not been treated as  a  verbt:
-therefore the predicative is marked as the root and all the rest dependents attach to it:

 ~~~ sdparse
 tja je húbbava